 Are fava beans in your spring grocery list?
 Maybe you haven’t tried them yet and you don’t even know what fava beans are.
 You will learn everything about them today.
 Then you can use them in salads, soups or side dishes like rice.

 Fresh fava beans, also known as broad beans, are a sign of spring for us and we love making recipes with them.
 Once the fava bean season starts in early March, we get so excited to make fava bean recipes.
-If you want to include these special beans in your diet too, you might want to learn how to shell fava beans first and then how to cook fava beans.

 You might be wondering how fava beans look, taste or smell, whether they are the same as edamame and what health benefits they have.
 In today’s post, we are answering all your questions related to fava beans.
 So let’s start!